Strongly Goldilocks Domains, quantitative Visibility, and Applications: Preliminaries

-We say that $(\Omega,k_\Omega)$ enjoys visibility property if any pair $\{p,q\} \subset \partial \Omega$, $p\neq q$, has visible geodesics. \end{defn} The definition given above only makes sense when the domain is complete hyperbolic.
-In \cite{BZ} (see also \cite{BM}), the authors gave a more general definition of visibility property.
-There they also defined the following class of domains and showed that they satisfy visibility property in their own context.
-Notice that the definition below intuitively gives the reason why the geodesics (or curves that approximate geodesics in a suitable sense) tend to spend as little time as possible near the boundary. the Kobayashi-Royden pseudometric grows too quickly but the Kobayashi distance grows too slowly for geodesics to stay close to the boundary. \begin{defn} A bounded domain $\Omega$ is said to be Goldilock's if: \begin{enumerate} \item Set Then there exists an $\epsilon>0$ such that
+Notice that the definition above intuitively gives the reason why the geodesics (or curves that approximate geodesics in a suitable sense) tend to spend as little time as possible near the boundary, the Kobayashi-Royden pseudometric grows too quickly but the Kobayashi distance grows too slowly for geodesics to stay close to the boundary.

-\item $(\Omega,k_\Omega)$ has $\alpha$-growth for some $\alpha > 0$. \end{enumerate} \end{defn} We recall the following geometric notion introduced in \cite{BZ}.
+Recall a geometric notion given in \cite{BZ}.
 Roughly speaking we say that a domain $\Omega$ satisfies the interior cone condition if any point near its boundary belongs to the central axis of a uniform cone centered at a boundary point. \cite[Lemma 2.3]{BZ} shows that Condition 2 in Definition \ref{goldilocksdefn} is satisfied by domains that satisfy the interior cone condition.
-Further, it is not difficult to see that uniform cone condition is satisfied by domains with Lipschitz boundaries, in particular for convex domains. \\ On the other hand, Condition 1 is satisfied for a large class of domains including bounded pseudoconvex domains of finite type and bounded convex domains with a boundary that is not too flat in the precise sense given in \cite[Lemma 2.9]{BZ}.
+Moreover, it is not difficult to see that uniform cone condition is satisfied by domains with Lipschitz boundaries, in particular for convex domains.

+On the other hand, Condition 1 is satisfied for a large class of domains including bounded pseudoconvex domains of finite type and bounded convex domains with a boundary that is not too flat in the precise sense given in \cite[Lemma 2.9]{BZ}.
 This discussion shows that although its definition is rather abstract, it is reasonable to expect that "regular" domains satisfy Goldilocks conditions.
-As a partial converse, by \cite[Proposition 2.15]{BZ} we have that Goldilocks domains are pseudoconvex. \\
+As a partial converse, by \cite[Proposition 2.15]{BZ} we have that the Goldilocks domains are pseudoconvex.

-\section{Strongly Goldilocks Domains}
+\section{Strongly Goldilocks domains}

+In this section we introduce and give examples of strongly Goldilocks domains, and provide a quantitive visibility condition for such domains.